 In an increasingly complex regulatory environment, indexes are of paramount importance for effective risk mapping.

-Released in its first edition in May 2019, the Global Corruption Index (GCI) is committed to measuring both public and private corruption as well as other white collar crimes, such as money laundering and terrorism financing issues.
-The GCI is based on robust objective and subjective indicators provided by internationally recognized entities.
+The Global Corruption Index (GCI) is committed to measuring both public and private corruption as well as other white collar crimes, such as money laundering and terrorism financing issues.
+The Global Corruption Index is based on robust objective and subjective indicators provided by internationally recognized entities.

-Measured at an aggregate level, the GCI provides a score, ranking and risk evaluation for as many as 199 countries, offering a compliance solution to current legal frameworks such as the FCPA, the UK Bribery Act and the French law Sapin II.
+Measured at an aggregate level, the Global Corruption Index provides a score, ranking and risk evaluation for as many as 196 countries, offering a compliance solution to current legal frameworks such as the FCPA, the UK Bribery Act and the French law Sapin II.

-With its global coverage of 177 countries, the ESG Index or ESGI (Environmental, Social and Governance Index) is a unique tool for measuring risks concerning the environment, human rights and health & safety.
+With its global coverage of 179 countries, the ESG Index (ESGI) (Environmental, Social and Governance Index) is a unique tool for measuring risks concerning the environment, human rights and health & safety.

-Based on international references such as the Universal Declaration of Human Rights (UDHR), the Global Compact, the 8 ILO fundamental conventions and the United Nations Conference on Environment and Development (UNCED), the ESGI is a composite measure focusing on socially responsible conducts.
+Based on international references such as the Universal Declaration of Human Rights (UDHR), the Global Compact, the 8 ILO fundamental conventions and the United Nations Conference on Environment and Development (UNCED), the ESG Index is a composite measure focusing on socially responsible conducts.

 It is also fully in line with the French law on the Corporate Duty of Vigilance (“Loi relative au devoir de vigilance “).